Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 4. Irritability and aggressiveness, manifested in frequent fights or other physical confrontations.

-5. Riskiness without taking into account the safety for oneself and others.
+5. Taking risks without taking into account the safety of yourself and others.

-6. Consistent irresponsibility, manifested in the repeated inability to maintain a certain mode of work or meet financial obligations.
+6. Consistent irresponsibility, manifested by repeated failure to maintain a particular work schedule or meet financial obligations.

-7. Lack of regret, manifested as an indifference to harming others, mistreating others, or stealing from other people.
+7. Lack of remorse, manifested by an indifferent attitude towards harming others, mistreating others, or stealing from other people.

-By criterion B This diagnosis is made only in adults.
+By criterion B This diagnosis is made only to adults.
 Criterion C- there must be evidence of the same symptoms present before the age of 15 years.
-Antisocial behavior should not only be noted during episodes of schizophrenia or mania.
+Antisocial behavior should not only be observed during episodes of schizophrenia or mania.

 Descriptions by various authors[ | ]